EmilyHueni/rec-road-trips/README.md

 ## Processing Environment

 AWS services were used for as much of the processing as possible.
-A postgres RDS instance with PostGIS and PGRouting extensions was setup in the cloud and used for the rout calculations.
+A postgres RDS instance with PostGIS and PGRouting extensions was set up in the cloud and used for the route calculations.
 AWS Batch was also utilized for the python parallel processing in bulk of the time series images.

 OGR2OGR command line scripting loaded all of the data into the RDS instance.